MCP Integration

 Approval gate

-Section titled “Approval gate”Tools that create or modify resources (tier 2-3) require human approval:
+Section titled “Approval gate”Tools that create or modify resources (tier 2–3) require human approval by default:

 All available tools